parthgoswami-github/prod/contributorblog_2/index.md

 _________________

 This blog post is part of the July edition of [UnconventionalContributors](http://www.parthgoswami.com/categories/unconventionalcontributors/), our monthly interview series about different ways to contribute to opensource.
-If you like this article, check out the stories of our other contributors and stay tuned for our upcoming editions.
+Don't forget to check out the next one featuring [Harish Pillay](https://www.parthgoswami.com/contributorblog_3/), Principal Community Architect at Red Hat Singapore.
 <br/>

 Have a story to share?
-We’d be delighted to get in touch and discuss sharing your story.
-We are also open to suggestions for new content that will foster the community’s growth.
+We'd be delighted to get in touch and discuss sharing your story.
+We are also open to suggestions for new content that will foster the community's growth.

+**We'll see you all in the next one.
+Till then, Happy contributing!👋🏻**